Chicago, Illinois - The Cloud Gate Sculpture at Millennium Park: "The Bean"

 |The Cloud Gate Sculpture at Chicago's Millennium Park features a 12-foot-high arch "gate" to the concave chamber beneath the artwork, inviting visitors to touch its mirror-like surface and see their image reflected back from a variety of perspectives.
 Cloud Gate is British artist Anish Kapoor's first public outdoor work installed in the United States. |

-Immediately upon its unveiling, Chicagoans dubbed it "The Bean" and the official name was relegated to relative obscurity.
+The sculpture was completed on August 28, 2005, and officially unveiled on May 15, 2006.
+Chicagoans immediately dubbed it "The Bean" and the official name was relegated to relative obscurity.
+The Bean is a unique experience and has become a focal point of Chicago's lakefront parks.
 The copyright for the sculpture resides with the artist, Anish Kapoor.
-The Bean is a unique experience and has become a focal point of Chicago's lakefront parks.

 Inspired by the liquid metal mercury (also known as quicksilver), the sculpture is among the largest of its kind in the world, measuring 66-feet long by 33-feet high.
 Cloud Gate sits upon the (corporate name) Plaza, which was made possible by a gift from (corporate name).